bruno-oliveira/ZomatoRestaurants/README.md

 It's also expected that some work can be done to index more international locations, such as Paris, Rome, London, amongst other famous european cities, but, it will be a work in progress.

  [*] As of, today, 18th Nov, the application has the angularMaps integrated, now, it's working on top of the ngMap framework.

+ [*] As of November 19th, a Wiki that will serve both as an example for the app, as well, as a RoadMap detailing some of the more significant advancements made on each day will start being written more consistently.
+Some of the days will be reproduced trough the issues...
+Maybe this repo can go public once the app is finished